Omin322/reproducible-research_homework/README.md

 d.)
 See repository, in folder for Q5

 e.)
-A dsDNA virus with DNA length of 300kb is estimaated to have a volume of 6697007 nm^3.
+A dsDNA virus with DNA length of 300kb is estimated to have a volume of 6697007 nm^3.

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points.
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.